 Chantournés and Easels

-Samuel Hoogstraten was the witty initiator of the porte-lettre, the letter rack, a few red ribbons pinned to a board and containing snatches of socially informative letters, a motif that possibly derived from the Italian signature cartellini.
-The Quodlibet, Latin for 'what you like', was a letter rack also holding personal items found in any study: combs, scissors (both Vanitas emblems), pens, bills etc. Some quodlibets were displayed under a 'curtain', thus becoming a double deceit.
-An extension of this speciality was then to paint the cupboard onto which the letter rack was attached, complete with metal hinges, locks and handles.
-The experiments with the impact of perspective on the eye culminated in the so-called 'peepshows'; these were boxes with complex, curved interiors of houses, churches etc.
+Samuel Hoogstraten was the witty initiator of the Porte letter, the letter rack, a few red ribbons pinned to a board and containing snatches of socially informative letters, a motif that possibly derived from the Italian signature Cardellini.
+The Quodlibet, Latin for 'what you like, was a letter rack also holding personal items found in any study: combs, scissors (both Vanitas emblems), pens, bills, etc. Some quodlibets were displayed under a 'curtain', thus becoming double deceit.
+An extension of this specialty was then to paint the cupboard onto which the letter rack was attached, complete with metal hinges, locks, and handles.
+The experiments with the impact of perspective on the eye culminated in the so-called 'peepshows'; these were boxes with complex, curved interiors of houses, churches, etc.

 Trompe L'Oeil with Hunting Equipment

-Working in the latter half of the century for the bourgeois hunting market, two little known illusionist painters thought to be brothers, developed a highly specialised facet of still life.
+Working in the latter half of the century for the bourgeois hunting market, two little-known illusionist painters thought to be brothers, developed a highly specialized facet of still life.
 These were Anthonie and Johannes Leemans whose focus was not the hunt, nor the trophy, but the actual implements involved in trapping and killing the game.
 Produced as 'over-doors', their Trompe L'Oeil paintings provided the would-be hunter with his equipment, apparently hanging ready for use.
-Hunting gear, without game, was also painted by Philip Angel and Cornelius Biltius.
+Hunting gear, without a game, was also painted by Philip Angel and Cornelius Biltius.

 Pronk: Sumptuous Art

-As the century progressed and wealth increased, flourishing households acquired exotically beautiful materials and artefacts.
-This affluence was reflected in their paintings, which used expensive pigments such as lapis lazuli from Afghanistan, and which, because of the detail involved, were labour-intensive, hence costly.
-Fine silverware, Venetian glass, oriental rugs and ginger jars abounded.
-This luxury and opulence is epitomised in Willem Kalf's Still Life with a Late Ming Ginger Jar, (1669 oil on canvas, 77 x 66.5cm, Indianapolis Museum of Art).
+As the century progressed and wealth increased, flourishing households acquired exotically beautiful materials and artifacts.
+This affluence was reflected in their paintings, which used expensive pigments such as lapis lazuli from Afghanistan, and which, because of the detail involved, were labor-intensive, hence costly.
+Fine silverware, Venetian glass, oriental rugs, and ginger jars abounded.
+This luxury and opulence are epitomized in Willem Kalf's Still Life with a Late Ming Ginger Jar, (1669 oil on canvas, 77 x 66.5cm, Indianapolis Museum of Art).
 Even the frames became gilded and elaborate, rather than black and simple as previously.